-So here are my 4-tips to make your life as a parent, or to share with your students’ parents, to make homework time as successful as possible:
+So here are my homework tips for parents, or to share with your students’ parents, to make homework time as successful as possible:

 While I know that different school districts have varying homework policies and beliefs, homework exists!
 We can fight it or determine how we can make it work in our own households.
 I would love to hear any strategies that seem to work best for you as a parent or for your students.
 Best of luck as you navigate this “hot” topic.